oracle/weblogic-deploy-tooling/site/compare.md

  7. Changed deployment targets for application `myear`.
  8. Removed the attribute 'ModuleType' for application `myear`.

  **Note**:  The `!` is a notation for the deletion of a non-attribute key element from the model.
-Any missing attribute will be omitted from the resulting model, but shown as messages in the output.
+Missing attributes will be omitted from the resulting model, but shown as messages in the output.
 If the attribute value is a list, even if all the individual item within the list is identical but the ordering is different, the attribute is counted as different.